-Although the agate stone is much older the first one to recognize the beauty of it is a Greek philosopher Theophrastus.
-He discovers the stone in the 3 or 4 centuries BC on the shores of the Achates River.
+Although the agate stone is much older the first one to recognize its beauty of it is the Greek philosopher Theophrastus.
+He discovers the stone in the 3rd or 4th centuries BC on the shores of the Achates River in Sicily.

-Since that time and since people know how to polish the stones, people use them for jewelry and as the bases of carved items (as decoration).
+Since that time and since people know how to polish the stones, people use them for jewelry and as the basis of carved items (as decoration) and beads.

 Every color & every design form another variety.